 “Women should ask their midwife [or health care professional] what they feel is the safest place for them and how precautions are being taken from situation to situation,” recommends Cadée.
 “It depends on the woman, on her situation and on the healthcare system.”

-“You would hope that most healthcare facilities have different facilities where those with the COVID-19 virus go in one entrance and the others in another.
+“You would hope that most healthcare facilities have different facilities where those with the COVID-19 disease virus go in one entrance and the others in another.
 But in some situations that’s totally not possible,” says Cadée.
 “In certain high-income countries like in the Netherlands where I come from, we have a system whereby home birth is integrated within the system.
 So home birth within the system is safe and you are seeing more women give birth at home [but this is certainly not the case in most countries].
-And even certain hotels are being used in the Netherlands by midwives for women to be able to give birth in the hotel which is made safe for a woman to give birth, so she doesn’t have to go to the hospital.
-But that is very much within that local context.”

 For the safest option for you, it important to speak to the healthcare professional who is supporting you throughout your pregnancy and birth.

 Can my partner or family member be nearby when I give birth?